codeck313/twitterCapture/README.md

 First create a Twitter developer account from here :  [Developer Twitter](http://developer.twitter.com/)

-After creating your developer account head over to app section and create a new app : [App Twitter](https://developer.twitter.com/en/apps)
+After creating a new app, get your keys and tokens from the app.
+If you are unaware about how you can do that, follow this guide: [App Twitter](https://developer.twitter.com/en/apps)

 After creation of a new app to get your Keys and tokens from that app follow this: [Guide: Access Token](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)